napari/docs/docs/developers/core_dev_guide.md

 but explore corner cases.
 It can be tempting not to review tests, but please do so.

+7. **Milestones:** Make sure you add the appropriate milestone to PRs before merging.
+We have a PR check for this, and it's important to do this both in the main repo and in the docs repo.

 Other changes may be *nitpicky*: spelling mistakes, formatting, etc. Do not insist contributors make these changes, but instead you should offer to make these changes by [pushing to their branch](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/committing-changes-to-a-pull-request-branch-created-from-a-fork), or using GitHub’s [suggestion](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/commenting-on-a-pull-request)